Have a Summer Award and wondering what to do next?

 Students who transfer into a degree program at Loyola and received financial assistance during the Fall and/or Spring term at another school should contact the FAO as soon as possible for specific instructions.
 Students should not assume receipt of the same financial assistance as was received at the previous school.

-All employees, employee dependents and employee spouses who are undergraduate, degree-seeking students must complete a 2017-2018 FAFSA to receive tuition benefits for any Summer Session.
+All employees, employee dependents and employee spouses who are undergraduate, degree-seeking students must complete a 2019-2020 FAFSA to receive tuition benefits for any Summer Session.
 Employees who are in graduate school on at least a half-time basis are also required to complete a FAFSA.
-Employees should contact Human Resources for more information.
+Employees should contact the FAO office for more information.

-Students who are eligible for Veterans Administration benefits who have not been enrolled at Loyola during the 2017-2018 academic year should contact Loyola's veterans' advisor at firstname.lastname@example.org after registration.
-Students who received veteran benefits in 2017-2018 click here to have your enrollment reported to the Veterans Administration after registering for summer courses.
+Students who are eligible for Veterans Administration benefits who have not been enrolled at Loyola during the 2019-2020 academic year should contact Loyola's veterans' advisor at firstname.lastname@example.org after registration.
 All changes in enrollment must be properly reported to the veterans' advisor in the FAO.
 Note: The Illinois Veterans Grant cannot be used at private schools, such as Loyola.

 Federal regulations allow a student to receive financial assistance only from the school from which he/she will receive a degree.
 A visiting student who attends Loyola for Summer Sessions only must arrange for a consortium agreement between the student's school and Loyola.
 This agreement allows the home school to award summer financial assistance, even though the student is enrolled at Loyola.
 Inquiries regarding consortium agreements should be directed to email@example.com.